 “Pages clarify our yearnings.
 They keep an eye on our goals.
 They may provoke us, coax us, comfort us, even cajole us, as well as prioritize and synchronize the day at hand….They will point the way True North.
 Each morning, as we face the page, we meet ourselves.”

 It would be impossible for daily blogging to not offer this same direction and clarity.
 What a gift for both yourself and your blog.

 2. You expand your ranking keywords significantly

-Not every keyword will have the same traffic potential, so it’s not entirely correct to say that daily blogging versus weekly blogging will eventually multiply your traffic by 7.
-After all, some keywords will get 100,000 searches per month, and some will get 100.
+Not every keyword will have the same traffic potential (measured in search volume), so it’s not entirely correct to say that daily blogging versus weekly blogging will eventually multiply your traffic by 7.
+After all, some keywords will get 100,000 searches per month, and some will get 10.

 But think of it like this: your blog is an island, and every blog post (and keyword) is a bridge coming into your island.
 Daily blogging builds 7x the bridges into your island.

 Do you still struggle with choosing keywords?
 Get my checklist and I will walk you through the process:

 3. You Position Yourself As An Authority